seanybaggins/nectr/docs/nectr-deploy.md

 ##### Persistent Data

-*TODO: Do something smarter here, like EBS storage for JENKINS_HOME*
+*TODO: Do something smarter here, like S3 storage for JENKINS_HOME*

 Replace the paths at `.../stacks/local-https.yml` with locations on your VM.